ct6502/apple2ts-app/assets/README.md

   - Looks for the disk image next to the app bundle
   - First matching file is loaded automatically
   - Allows updating the disk image without rebuilding the app
+  - Note: This disk image is only loaded once - See note below about local storage

 - **`parameters`** (optional): URL parameters passed to Apple2TS emulator
   - `appmode`: `"game"` - display a streamlined user interface